thekr1s/esp8266_wordclock/hardware/README.md

 - letterplate (with connection holes)
 - light divider (with hanging hole)
 - led panel on hardboard

 #### Assemble
+- Create the led-panel by cutting out a square from a hardboard pannel
 - Place the led-panel en light divider on eatch other
+- Trace the holes from the light divider on the led panel hardboard
+- Place the led-strips centerd on the taces on the hardboard by following the this pattern:
+    - Start upper left with Din end place it to the upper Right side end with Dout
+    - The second row start with Dout on the left side and ends with Din
+    - continue this zigzag pattern until all rows are done
+- Use a Flatcable to connect the ledstrips from Dout to Din.
+    - Cut flatcable, strip and tin both ends, cut the ends to they are separeted from eatch other
+    - pre-solder both ends of the ledstrip
+    - Start upper right with Dout solder all 3 pins(GND, Dout, 5V) Fold the flacable 90 degrees down, fold it 90 degrees towarts Din Solder again

 - Drill (2mm) hole through both panels in between 4 led holes, from the front to the back.
 These hols can later be used to connect both pannels
-- Trace the holes from the light divider on the led panel hardboard
-- Place the led-strips centerd on the taces on the hardboard
-- Use a Flatcable to connect the ledstrips (follow the arrow)
 - Connect the ESP and test the led pannel
 - Connect the letterplate with the light divider
 - Connect the light divider with the led panel with screws (2,5mm)